OrderFlowTools/TraderLadder/README.md

 - Large resting Bid/Ask orders (highlighted)
 - Volume histogram
 - If in a position, Current P/L + Session P/L + Account cash value
-- Notes from an external URL
+- Notes from an external URL, OR a local file

 ## Disclaimer
 This software is provided for free, including the source code for it.
 At some point, Ninjatrader will (fingers-crossed) provide an OrderFlow DOM of their own.
 Until then, hopefully this can help fill in the gap - in the free software domain :)